yamin-shihab/study-notes/grade_8/science.md

   * Mixtures have two or more solutions mixed together.
     * A homogeneous mixture has solutions evenly distributed and seems like one substance.
     * A heterogeneous mixture has solutions clearly separated.
-      * When a heterogeneous mixture looks homogeneous, but settles over time, then it is called suspension. (salad dressing, clay mixed in water)
+      * When a heterogeneous mixture looks homogeneous, but settles over time, then it's called suspension. (salad dressing, clay mixed in water)
       * The different parts/layers of a heterogeneous mixture are called phases.
       * Heterogeneous mixtures that don't settle are called colloids.
         * Emulsions are colloids that require an emulsifying agent to stay combined. (mayonnaise)
-      * A heterogeneous mixture that is obviously visibly separated is called a mechanical mixture. (oil and water)
+      * A heterogeneous mixture that's obviously visibly separated is called a mechanical mixture. (oil and water)
 * A solute dissolves into a solvent to form a solution. (salt or sugar (solute) in water (solvent))
 * Diffusion happens when a solute's particles are more attracted to the solvent's particles than itself, and particles always move.
   * The rate at which something dissolves can be increased through agitation (stirring/shaking), as it allows for the particles to be in contact with each other.